telerik/maui-docs/controls/chat/pickers/timepicker.md

 # .NET MAUI Chat TimePicker

-`RadChatPicker` control provides `TimePickerContext` that can be used to display a clock view to choose a time.
+The `RadChatPicker` control provides a `TimePickerContext` that can be used to display a clock view to choose a time.

 `TimePickerContext` exposes the following properties you could use to adjust the clock items: